vonsbuffet/vousbuffet/README.md

 # Extra Sauce

-For best experience, use Android Studio, or any editor that supports: //region syntax for code folding.
+For best experience, use Android Studio, or any editor that supports code folding via: "//region //endregion" syntax.

 If you want us to add some more ViB to this, eg. for traditional graphics programming, tools and tricks, etc. Contact us through your spirits.